Deploy Ray Serve Applications#

 You can update the configurations for the applications by modifying serveConfigV2 in the RayService configuration file.
 Reapplying the modified configuration with kubectl apply reapplies the new configurations to the existing RayCluster instead of creating a new RayCluster.

-Update the price of mangos from 3 to 4 for the fruit stand app in ray-service.sample.yaml.
-This change reconfigures the existing MangoStand deployment, and future requests will use the updated Mango price.
+Update the price of Mango from 3 to 4 for the fruit stand app in ray-service.sample.yaml.
+This change reconfigures the existing MangoStand deployment, and future requests are going to use the updated mango price.

 # Step 7.1: Update the price of mangos from 3 to 4.